SwordYork/sequencing/README.md

 Please check [build_model.py](build_model.py) for the details.

 ### Speed
-Training is very fast using the default setting (both the encoder and the decoder are a single layer RNN with 1024 hidden units).
+Training is very fast using the default setting (both the encoder and the decoder are single layer RNNs with 1024 hidden units).
 It could iterate over 30,000,000 sentences in one days (350 sentences per seconds) on a single Titan Xp.
 Inferring is also fast, it only takes 1 minute to translate 2000 English sentences.